sebschlicht/backupnas/README.md

 This leaves you with the backup script at its place and some example configuration files at `~/.nb/examples`.

 ## Getting Started

-If you want a quick start, here it is.
-If you want to elaborate on what's possible first, head to the [configuration wiki page](wiki/configuration).

 1. Copy the example configuration files to the configuration folder and make the SSH example configuration your active *NB* configuration.